-Why Do You Need a Full-Face Ultrasound Filler Audit?
+Why Do You Need a Full-Face Ultrasound (Ultrasonography) Filler Audit?

 "I've had filler at several different clinics over the years, and honestly, I don't remember what was injected where."
 At FILLER REVISION, we hear this nearly every day.
 After years of injections by multiple physicians, various types and layers of filler may have accumulated beneath the skin — and the patient often can no longer recall the details.